openplanttools/imodeljs-apps/README.md

 19. Determine whether/how to implement ipcMain - ipcRenderer communication **Done** - Nick
 20. Get viewport to successfully update **Done** - Nick
 21. Determine whether or not to migrate configuration.ts to a JSON **Done** - Nick
-22. Implement loading circle function upon switching views/imodels/projects.
+22. Implement loading circle function upon switching views/imodels/projects. *possibly does not need to be done*
-23. Implement nicer loading functionality.
+23. Implement nicer loading functionality. *possibly does not need to be done*
 24. Move select new iModel button to project **done?**
-25. Fix weird character bug (e.g. Miscellaneous).
+25. Fix weird character bug (e.g. Miscellaneous). - Nick *in progress*
 26. In bottom properties display widget, add functionality to click on category to display only that category, and click on it again to switch back to all categories
 27. Display both the 3D and 2D views in the Viewport.
 28. Only display and allow to pass in the project, iModel, and drawing names.